 After graduating in 1946, Bennett took a job at a grocery store.
 He was planning on getting married, but had to wait for two years until his intended graduated from high school.
 A knack for gauging a prospect’s commitment level to baseball and to the scouts’ franchise is an essential element in scouting; selecting Loretta Maxine proved to be Bennett’s most critical application of this ability.
 Without such a loyally supportive wife, his scout’s wandering would not have been possible.
 Health permitting, they will celebrate a 65th wedding anniversary in 2013.

 Biographies circulated to reporters and similar interested parties by the Reds have indicated Bennett’s year of birth should be either 1930 or 1931.
 Gene was actually born July 29, 1928.
-In the six years between high school and the minor leagues, he completed three years of courses at Southeastern Business College, suffered a serious shoulder separation playing amateur baseball, experienced a close encounter with the Draft Board, recovered from the injury, and become a father.
+In the six years between high school and the minor leagues, he completed three years of courses at Southeastern Business College, suffered a serious shoulder separation playing amateur baseball, experienced a close encounter with the Draft Board, recovered from the injury, and became a father.
 It was at age 24, rather than age 21, that Gene Bennett began his professional baseball career.

 The Reds signed Bennett as an outfielder.
 His first manager was Johnny Vander Meer of double no-hit fame.
-The 37-year-old Vander Meer had been given his release by the Cleveland Indians two years before, after being hammered for six runs in his only major-league game of 1951.
+The 38-year-old Vander Meer had been given his release by the Cleveland Indians two years before, after being hammered for six runs in his only major-league game of 1951.
 Vander Meer advocated leaving as little as possible to chance: “The harder you work, the luckier you get.”

 Injuries hampered Gene Bennett’s development into a major-league level talent.
 By 1957, “My shoulder got to where I couldn’t throw much.
 That was a big time problem back then because the things you had to do then — you really had to run and you really had to throw.
 It’s not like it is now.
 When you couldn’t throw, the chance of you going on to excel was pretty tough.”

 An injured 27-year-old might have opted to see if next season might be better.
-At his actual age of 29, Bennett could tell that he was no closer to reaching the big leagues as a player than had been when he graduated from high school.
+At his actual age of 29, Bennett could tell that he was no closer to reaching the big leagues as a player than he had been when he graduated from high school.
 Playing while hurt wasn’t much fun and so he informed the Reds management that the 1957 season would be his last.